 So what can we do? – Top Tips for Chapped Hands

-- Gloves are a lifesaver, especially windproof ones – cracks heal faster if protected from air exposure.
+- Wear Gloves – Gloves are a lifesaver, especially windproof ones – cracks heal faster if protected from air exposure.
 If your little one is inclined to forget to put them on or indeed abandon one somewhere random (a common problem we find!) go for the old school elastic through the sleeves trick.

-- On a gusty day using the pushchair rain cover provides an effective (and still see through) barrier for your little one.
+- Cover the pushchair – On a gusty day using the pushchair rain cover provides an effective (and still see through) barrier for your little one.
 If you have a child who kicks off the rain cover in protest try giving them reusable stickers to decorate their “tent” with.

-- If hand washing is making the problem worse check out our top tips for keeping eczema prone hands clean and healthy.
+If hand washing is making the problem worse check out our top tips for keeping eczema-prone hands clean and healthy.

 Finding the right moisturiser for your child

 So what should you be looking for in a moisturiser?
 You need a heavier cream rather than a lotion to provide a barrier as well as moisturise.
 Petroleum jelly is a reliable go-to although it can be very greasy.
 Other ingredients to look out for are dimethicone, cocoa and shea butter or beeswax.
-However do bear in mind that the best cream is one your child will actually use.
-We found the petroleum and paraffin based ones are particularly heavy on the skin and take a long time to soak in which isn’t popular.
+However, do bear in mind that the best cream is one your child will actually use.
+We found the petroleum and paraffin-based ones are particularly heavy on the skin and take a long time to soak in which isn’t popular.

-If, like us, you have a fiercely independent child who doesn’t like creams in general try making it their personal product – take them with you to try out samples.
-Body Shop have an excellent range and the staff have a list of which products are free from specific nasties.
-Furthermore they will give you sample pots to try at home – perfect for decanting your preferred cream into as recommended above!
+If, like us, you have a fiercely independent child who doesn’t like creams, in general, try making it their personal product – take them with you to try out samples.
+The Body Shop has an excellent range of moisturisers and the staff have a list of which products are free from specific nasties.
+Furthermore, they will give you sample pots to try at home – perfect for decanting your preferred cream into as recommended above!

 Contact your doctor if you notice any signs of infection (redness, streaking or pus).

-Here at ScratchSleeves we don’t just share our experiences of bringing up an eczema child and favourite allergy friendly recipes, we also manufacturer and sell our unique stay-on scratch mitts and PJs for itchy babies, toddlers and children.
-We now stock sizes from 0-10 years in a range of colours.
-Visit www.ScratchSleeves.co.uk for more information.
+Here at ScratchSleeves, we don’t just share our experiences of bringing up an eczema child and favourite allergy-friendly recipes, we also manufacture and sell our unique stay-on scratch mitts and PJs for itchy babies, toddlers, children and adults.
+We now stock sizes from 0-adult years in a range of colours.
+Visit our main website for more information.